Justice and Immigration Clinic Helps Secure Asylum for Transgender Client

 “Every case we win represents another step toward fairness and opportunity for those who need it most, says Krystal A. Rodriguez- Campos, associate dean of law and director of the clinic, where students work directly with clients, preparing legal documents and managing cases.

-The clinic has experienced significant growth, expanding from a cohort of 4-6 students to as many as 15 per semester, representing an increase of up to 250%.
+The clinic has experienced significant growth, expanding from a cohort of 4-6 students when it was first established in 2007 to as many as 15 per semester today, representing an increase of up to 250%.
 This growth reflects not only the increasing demand for legal services in the community but also the high level of student interest in gaining hands-on experience in immigration law.

 “Our students come from diverse backgrounds, but what unites them is the opportunity for real-world legal experience that they wouldn’t typically get before graduating,” said Kevin Marshall, dean of the College of Law & Public Service, where the clinic is housed.
 “It’s incredible to see how much they contribute both to their clients’ lives and the success of our law program.”